 - Don't worry if you struggle to relate to God right now.
-It's normal to not want to pray during these times, and it does not mean you have lost your faith. - An inspirational quote, or a quote from a sacred text, can be a source of spiritual support that strengthens hope.
+It's normal to not want to read the Bible (or other sacred texts that have helped you in the past) or to pray during these times, and it does not mean you have lost your faith. - An inspirational quote or Bible verse (such as those below) can be a source of spiritual support that strengthens hope.